julianschacher/algorithm-archive/contents/forward_euler_method/forward_euler_method.md

 y_{n+1} = y_n + f(t_n, y_n) dt
 \\]

-For any timestep $$dt$$.
+For any timestep \\(dt\\).
 This means that if we are solving the kinematic equation, we simply have the following equations:

 \\[
 \begin{align}